How to identify and trade with the hanging man candlestick pattern

 We have explained how they work and how they can help you identify trading opportunities.

-In this piece, we will look at the hanging man and reverse hanging pattern, how it works and how you can use it in the market.
+In this piece, we will look at the hanging man and his reversal, how it works and how you can use it in the market.

 What is a Hanging Man Pattern?